SaschaZeGerman/loginbuddy-test/README.md

   - run the same SOAPUI tests as above
 - `make stop-test-hazelcast`

+The next one simulates several authorization_code flows:

 - `make run-test-flows`  // launches a setup that simulates several OpenID Connect flows
   - In SOAPUI, double-click the project **C-Loginbuddy-Flows** and select the TestSuite menu.
 Click the green arrow and all tests are executed
 - `make stop-test-flows`

+The last one tests flows using the sidecar deployment:

 - `make run-test-sidecar`  // launches a setup that leverages the sidecar deployment
   - In SOAPUI, double-click the project **D-Loginbuddy-Sidecar** and select the TestSuite menu.
 Click the green arrow and all tests are executed